vkm11/watchers/Notes.md

  - - implement a volume tracker.
  - - see the current valume.
  - - increase or decrease the volume level.
+## Watchers vs Computed Properties
+#### Can I use watchers instead of computed properties?
+- yes Watchers simply provide a more generic way to react to data changes
+- However, it is not recommended to mimic a computed property as a watcher.